 • SEO is becoming table stakes.
 You need it — proper meta tags, fast pages, mobile responsiveness, clean crawlability — but it's no longer a competitive advantage.
 It's baseline hygiene.
 Every competent agency delivers this.

 • GEO is the differentiator.
-92% of business websites are invisible to AI systems.
+The overwhelming majority of business websites have done nothing to optimize for AI systems.
 The businesses that get optimized now — structured data, entity authority, machine-readable content, agent protocols — will lock in citation presence that later entrants will have to compete against.
 AI systems are slower to update their recommendations than Google is.
 Early signals stick.

 This does not mean abandoning SEO.
 It means treating it as the foundation it is and investing your growth budget where the growth actually is: making your business visible, citable, and actionable to AI systems.